4myle/reshaper/README.md

 # Reshaper

-A small application to parse and transform a text file using [egui](https://github.com/emilk/egui).
+Template-based parsing and transforming of a text file.
+User interface made with [egui](https://github.com/emilk/egui).